-- (a) that the catering stores and supplies have been subjected to appropriate security controls, which may include a supply chain security process or screening, and thereafter protected until loaded onto the aircraft; - (b) the safeguarding of the catering supplies and stores against unlawful interference from the time of reception until the catering supplies and stores have been placed in the aircraft; - (c) that the shipments of catering supplies and stores are recorded; and
+(a) that the catering stores and supplies have been subjected to appropriate security controls, which may include a supply chain security process or screening, and thereafter protected until loaded onto the aircraft; Conditions for acceptance of catering stores and supplies for air transportation.

-(d) that whenever the catering supplies and stores are received, those catering supplies and stores are delivered by an authorised employee of the catering operator or aircraft operator.
+- (b) the safeguarding of the catering supplies and stores against unlawful interference from the time of reception until the catering supplies and stores have been placed in the aircraft; - (c) that the shipments of catering supplies and stores are recorded; and - (d) that whenever the catering supplies and stores are received, those catering supplies and stores are delivered by an authorised employee of the catering operator or aircraft operator.